D23 (Disney): D23 Expo Japan 2018

 The third D23 Expo Japan was held from February 10 to 12, 2018, at the Tokyo Disney Resort.

 D23 Brazil

 D23 Brazil: A Disney Experience

 The first D23 Brazil was held from November 8 to 10, 2024, at Transamérica Expo Center in São Paulo, Brazil.
-On January 11, 2024, during the 2024 Consumer Electronics Show, Disney announced that the event would be going global, with D23 heading to São Paulo, Brazil, in November of that year.
+On January 11, 2024, during the Consumer Electronics Show, Disney announced that the event would be going global, with D23 heading to São Paulo, Brazil, in November of that year.
 This was the first time that a Disney convention was held in Brazil.

+D23 Asia

+D23 Asia: The Ultimate Disney Fan Event

+The first D23 Asia will be held from June 25 to 27, 2027 at Sands Expo & Convention Centre in Marina Bay Sands, Singapore.

 Destination D23 (formerly Destination D)

 Destination D 2010: Disneyland '55

 As announced at the annual shareholders meeting in 2010, the D23 Expo did not return in 2010.
-A then-new event called "Destination D" was held at the Disneyland Hotel ballroom in Anaheim, California from September 24 to 25, 2010.
+A then-new event called "Destination D" was held at the Disneyland Hotel ballroom at Disneyland Resort in Anaheim, California from September 24 to 25, 2010.
 Each year Destination D would have a new theme, with the 2010 event's theme being "Disneyland '55."
 It is likely that these events would alternate each year.